otodavid/multi-step-form/README.md

-# Frontend Mentor - Multi-step form solution
+# Frontend Mentor - Multi-step Form Solution

-This is a solution to the [Multi-step form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my solution to the [Frontend Mentor Multi-step Form challenge](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).

+The project is a responsive multi-step form built with React, Next.js, TypeScript, Tailwind CSS, and React Hook Form.
+Users can enter their personal information, select a plan and billing frequency, choose add-ons, review their selections, and confirm their order.

 ## Table of contents